Northern map turtle: Habitat

 The northern map turtle inhabits ponds, rivers, and lakes.
 They prefer large bodies of water and areas with fallen trees and other debris for basking.
 These turtles are more often found in rivers than in lakes or ponds.
 They are found in larger rivers and lakes in the northern portion of their range but are more likely to live in smaller rocky rivers and streams in the south and west.
 Since they are turtles, naturally they need the sun to survive.

 Ecology and behaviour

 This turtle is dormant November through April, depending on local climatic factors.
 Northern map turtles spend the winter under water and do not surface to breathe, especially when ice cover makes this impossible.
-Adults rest on the bottom or wedged underneath rocks or logs and often hibernate communally with other northern map turtles where they may remain somewhat active.
-Hibernacula must be well oxygenated because, unlike some other turtle species such as painted turtles, map turtles need to absorb oxygen from the water to survive the winter.
+Adults rest on the bottom or wedged underneath rocks or logs and often hibernate communally with other northern map turtles where they may remain somewhat active throughout the entirety of the winter.Hibernacula must be well oxygenated because, unlike some other turtle species such as painted turtles, map turtles need to absorb oxygen from the water to survive the winter.
 They typically bask in groups and are diurnal, meaning they are active exclusively in daylight hours.
 Northern map turtles are also quite shy and difficult to approach; they usually slip into the water and hide at the first hint of danger.